 Paragraph three: A third paragraph is optional, but if paragraph two is more than 4–5 sentences long, start a new paragraph.
 (Remember what we said about walls of text being hard to read!)

 Paragraph four: Wrap it up!
-Write four sentences: Summarize why you’re fundraising on Mightycause, thank everyone for reading, thank people in advance for donating, and repeat your call to action from paragraph one.
+Write two sentences: thank everyone for reading, thank people in advance for donating, and repeat your call to action from paragraph one.
 (And put it in bold again for even more impact.)

 If you’re really feeling stuck … try what’s called a “brain dump.”

-Go into a word processing program like Microsoft Word or Google Docs, or even grab a pen and paper, and just start writing what comes into your mind about your situation and why you need help.
+Go into a word processing program or grab a pen and paper, and just start writing what comes into your mind about your campaign and why your fundraising.

 Don’t worry about making it perfect or even whether what you write makes sense — just write, and once you’ve got your ideas and feelings out, you can work to structure them into a story that makes sense (using the four-paragraph structure above).